HackTheBrain/brain-worm/README.md

 ## How

-The kinetic worm can move and breathe using its pneumatic mussels made of 24 tires.
+The kinetic worm can move and breathe using its pneumatic muscles made of 24 tires.
 Extra eight tires are constantly inflated and form a sculpture skeleton.

 Solenoid valves are connected to a computer interface such that a synchronous patterns of movements can be created within [VVVV](https://vvvv.org/) environtment.
 The IDE can also receive UDP messages from real-time EEG analysis tools.
 OpenVibe and PureData are used and tested in our project.